fardad293/walking_algorithms_evaluation/README.md

 # walking_algorithms_evaluation
-A platform for the evaluation of walking algorithms
+A NetLogo platform for the evaluation of walking algorithms
+*** Mainly developed for pedestrian evacuation simulation